Yandex Cloud

 <div id="<container_ID>"></div>

-Where --id is an ad-hoc ID.
+Where id is a random ID.

 3. Add the code of the callback function to the page: